mrpotatoes/computer-science-in-javascript/src/data-structures/hash-table/README.md

 ### Structure Example (Chaining)
 This ASCII example comes from "Notes on Hashing" [3].
 This uses chaining instead of linear probing which is easier to work with.
 This is instead of figuring out the sorting of collisions within the table in a linear fashion (yuck).

-Given 4 keys `Krista`, `Allen`, `Peter` and `Susan` we want to enter then into our hash table.
+Given 4 keys `Krista`, `Allen`, `Peter` and `Susan` we want to enter them into our hash table.
 Our hashing function isn't the best and determines that one of them, `Krista`, has a unique hash/index and the other three end up with the same.
 That means that `Allen`, `Peter` and `Susan` are collisions.
 What we'll plan to do is store them all at the same index/hash (in an array or linked list or what-have-you it's dealer's choice).

 What that example would end up looking like is as thus: